Dorraine Zief Law Library

 At the beginning of your reservation, please check in with staff at the library's circulation desk so they can escort you to Zief 116.

-Please maintain a low noise level when using the virtual conference rooms because they are located next to library staff offices.
+Please maintain a low noise level when using the virtual conference room because it is located next to library staff offices.
 Any use of the virtual conference room that disturbs regular library operations is not permitted.
 You must not block the windows in the room.

 You must vacate the virtual conference room at the scheduled end time for your reservation, unless no one else has signed up for the room, in which case you may remain in the room beyond the two-hour limit.
 In that case, you may remain in the room only until another person’s reservation period begins.